-I was inducted into my high school’s hall of fame on June 6, 2019 along with the 1977-1978 boy’s basketball team.
-Thank you so much to Glenn Johnson and Gunnar Myhrer for the welcome and invitation.
-The gifts were perfect 😉
+I was shocked to be inducted into my high school’s hall of fame on June 6, 2019 along with the 1977-1978 boy’s basketball team.
+Thank you so much to Glenn Johnson and Gunnar Myhrer for the honor.

 It was appropriate that my dad accompanied me to the event because he has been my biggest supporter my whole life.
 I was really proud that after all I put him through he was a part of a night he could also be really proud of.
 We went for sushi after and he reminded me of some of the ridiculous things I did when I was in high school and we discussed a lot of the ways in which we are really similar.
 It is so long ago that I went to NDSS but it is informative to think back on how I made decisions even then.

 I thought I would share the words I spoke to the athletes, parents, and teachers in attendance at the event.
 I hope they resonate with some of you.
 Thank you again for the honor!

 2019 Hall of Fame Induction Remarks